Hendrix-CS/csci150/labs/guess.md

   * In `main()`, call `play_once()` from within a `while` loop that asks the user whether they wish to play again, much as we did in Step 3.
+  * Do **not** use a random number to generate the computer's guess.
+    The computer's strategy should be systematic and deterministic.

 ## Step 5: